trusch/snakeos/README.md

     * We can read the keyboard!
 * Async/Await support
     * We can update the world and read user input at the same time!
-* Only 212kB kernel size
+* Only 226kB kernel size
     * You can even put this on a 8-inch floppy disk!
+* All the infrastructure you need to implement and play a game
+    * You can implement your own game!

 ## Build it